chriseeg/DBpedia_Img2Ent/Datasets/01 Datasets - used in training/README.md

 # Datasets - used in Training

-The chart below points to training datasets containing actual image files in the GCS bucket.
+The chart below points to training datasets in the GCS bucket containing shard-files used in Tensorflow.
 Further statistics can be found in *Dataset Stats.xlsx*

 |Name|Number of Training Images|Number of Evaluation Images|Number of Classes|GS Link|HTTPS Link|
 |----|----|----|----|----|----|